stone-payments/affiliation-web-components/packages/affiliation-merchant-contacts-list/README.md

     </affiliation-merchant-contacts-list>
 ```

-The *affiliationCode* atribute are mandatory for the component to make the correct request to the integrated api and populate it with data.
+The *affiliationCode* atribute is mandatory for the component to make the correct request to the integrated api and populate it with data.

 ## Project Wiki